OCamlverse/ocamlverse.github.io/content/subtleties.md

 * **Polymorphic compare**: TODO

-* **The semicolon problem in `if` statements**: TODO (I can fill this in unless someone else is inspired to do it first. -mars0i)
+* **The semicolon problem in `if` statements**: TODO (I can fill this in later unless someone else is inspired to do it first. -mars0i)

 * **+'a, -'a**: Why are some type variables prefaced by "+" or "-", as in ```OCaml type +'a` t ``` ?
 These are called "variance